dumux/dumux/examples/freeflowchannel/README.md

     Parameters::init(argc, argv);
 ```

-We define a convenience alias for the type tag of the problem.
+We define a convenience alias for the type tag of the problem (`Properties::TTag::ChannelExample`).
 The type
 tag contains all the properties that are needed to define the model and the problem
 setup.
 Throughout the main file, we will obtain types defined for this type tag
 using the property system, i.e. with `GetPropType`.